personallyvnguyen/occplanner/README.md

 - You can pass props like className to items just by doing {...props}.
 - Order styles index.js export files by cascade order.
 - If you architect your code correctly, you won't have to import a bunch of components all into a single file.
 Break it up.
+- It's useful to keep the shared folder expanded.

 Todo:
 - Will returning a value in useEffect break it?